Mary Ammirato-Collins

-Mary Ammirato-Collins (or Mary Collins Ammirato, born April 3, 1908, date of death unknown) was an artist and poet born in Houston, Texas.
+Mary Ammirato-Collins (or Mary Collins Ammirato, born April 3, 1908, date of death unknown) was an American artist from Houston, Texas.

-She was a student at the Académie Julian in Paris.
+Ammirato-Collins was a student at the Académie Julian in Paris.
 She exhibited at the Salon des Indépendants in 1937.
 Mary also had a showing of her enamels on copper during a visit to the US in Philadelphia, Pennsylvania.
 Mary lived in the Canary Islands with husband Claudio Ammirato, who was an artist and composer, and a physicist.
 Both who were long time friends of heiress Eleanor Post Hutton.
 Mary was a travel companion of Eleanor's and also a Ziegfeld Follies girl in New York City where she met Claudio.

 Ammirato-Collins wrote the libretto for her husband's opera, Paradise Lost (A comedy for Modern Times).